robbert-harms/MDT/docs/install.rst

     $ mdt-init-user-settings

-in your bash or Anaconda console to install the MDT library of models to your home folder.
+in your bash or Anaconda console to install the MDT model library to your home folder.

 *********************
 Test the installation
 *********************
-If all went well and MDT is installed and initialized, we can now perform some basic tests to see if all works well.
+If all went well and MDT is installed and initialized, we can now perform some basic tests to see if everything works well.
 Type in your console:

 .. code-block:: bash